projectsveltos/sveltos/docs/features/multi-tenancy-sharing-cluster.md

 +-------------------------------+--------------+-----------+------------+-----------+----------------+-------+
 ```

-As soon as the service account `foo` posts the below ClusterProfile, Sveltos will deploy Kyverno in any cluster matching ***org=foo.io*** label selector.
+As soon as the service account `foo` posts the below ClusterProfile, Sveltos will deploy Kyverno in any cluster matching the label selector set to ***org=foo.io***.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1